The Stars are Aligning for Holders of Relay Therapeutics Inc. (RLAY)

 Sponsored

-The company’s shares, operating in the sector of Healthcare managed to top a trading volume set approximately around 1043449 for the day, which was evidently lower, when compared to the average daily volumes of the shares.
+The company’s shares, operating in the sector of Healthcare managed to top a trading volume set approximately around 2122407 for the day, which was evidently higher, when compared to the average daily volumes of the shares.

 During the last month, 9 analysts gave the Relay Therapeutics Inc. a BUY rating, 0 of the polled analysts branded the stock as an OVERWEIGHT, 0 analysts were recommending to HOLD this stock, 0 of them gave the stock UNDERWEIGHT rating, and 1 of the polled analysts provided SELL rating.